By Eric Johnson

 A War Hero?

-Another favorite topic was telling a variety of war stories involving battle scenes he never experienced from World War 2.
-It is true that Dunn was a soldier in World War 2, but his unit’s adventures were more on the tame side.
+Another favorite topic was when Dunn would tell a variety of World War 2 stories involving battle scenes he never experienced.
+While It is true that Dunn was a soldier in World War 2, his unit’s adventures were more on the tame side.
 Among other tales, Dunn claimed that he fought in the Pacific battle of Okinawa in 1945.
 In a general conference talk in October 1966, Dunn said:

 “It was just 21 years ago on another Easter morning when a great armada of ships assembled in the bay off the island of Okinawa.
 And on that Easter morn as I looked upon the faces of those who were to take the beach, one of the great, great questions of all the ages seemed again to be registered by those men.
 “What hope is there in the future?”